Regional & National Cooperation

 Technische Universität Dresden

 The TU Dresden has been one of the 11German “Excellence Universities” since 2012 and receives national and state funding.
-HZDR is actively involved in two excellence clusters – Physics of Life (POL) and the Complexity and Topology in Quantum Matter (ct.qmat) as well as in the Dresden International Graduate School for Biomedicine and Bioengineering (DIGS-BB).
+HZDR is actively involved in two excellence clusters – Physics of Life (POL) and the Complexity and Topology in Quantum Matter (ct.qmat) as well as at the Center for Advancing Electronics Dresden (cfaed) and in the Dresden International Graduate School for Biomedicine and Bioengineering (DIGS-BB).

 University Hospital Carl Gustav Carus